Part of the Faculty of STEM

 Austin in Year 2 said… “I love doing a Key Skills Check every Friday.
 All of us in 2AJ try to beat each other’s score and we can always say ‘well done’ when they get better.”

 Will in Year 3 said… “We could do more maths outside.”

 Will said it… we did it!!
 Don’t worry, Will!
 Outdoor maths is on its way to Year 3.
-I know that your teachers have already planned lots of exciting outdoor activities for you to complete when you learning about shapes and measurement – keep and eye out for those later in the year.
+I know that your teachers have already planned lots of exciting outdoor activities for you to complete when you learn about shapes and measurement – keep an eye out for those later in the year.

 Meghan in Year 4 said… “I enjoy doing lots of problem solving because it makes me think about how to find the answers”

 Finn in Year 6 said… “I’d like us to use the iPads more in our maths lessons.”

 Finn said it… we did it!!
 Me too, Finn!
 With this in mind, we’ve just purchased 60 tablet devices that you’ll be able to complete lots of maths questions on everyday.
 The programme is called ‘Learning By Questions’ and we know you’ll love it!”

 Aaron in Year 6 said… ” It’s good when all of the teachers from different year groups come to help us correct our Key Skills Check answers.
 There’s so many of them all helping us to get better!”